-The new version of the WCDS provides an overarching strategic framework for alignment and reinforcement of the WMO CD activities across all business domains engaged in the value cycle of generating weather, climate, hydrological and related environmental information and services.
+The revised version of the WCDS provides an overarching strategic framework for alignment and reinforcement of the WMO CD activities across all business domains engaged in the value cycle of generating weather, climate, hydrological and related environmental information and services.
+The revised document is therefore entitled “WMO Capacity Development Framework (WCDF)”.
 The complexity of the CD actions due to their inherent multi-stakeholder and multidisciplinary nature, the variety of funding mechanisms – both national and international, the diverse institutional setups, etc., necessitate a new collaborative environment among all CD stakeholders.
-The Strategy facilitates such collaboration by establishing basic principles, standardized process and evaluation metrics enabling all stakeholders to plan and implement coherent CD actions.
+The Framework facilitates such collaboration by establishing basic principles, standardized process and evaluation metrics enabling all stakeholders to plan and implement coherent CD actions.

-The WCDS is strongly linked to the WMO Strategic and Operating Plan as is Long-Term Goal (LTG) 4 on closing the capacity gap.
+The WCDF is strongly linked to the WMO Strategic and Operating Plan as is Long-Term Goal (LTG) 4 on closing the capacity gap.
 It emphasizes the importance of addressing key elements of capacity development such as sustained government support, international cooperation, catalysing investment and targeted assistance to developing Members and their NMHSs in order to enhance their service delivery capacity and ensure availability of essential information and services needed by governments, economic sectors and citizens.
-Furthermore, the WCDS scope encompasses applying proactive CD approaches to offset technological or political factors which could further widen the capacity gap bringing more inequalities among Members.
-While the key result area of the WCDS is the LTG 4, it is recognized that CD activity is cross-cutting across all LTGs and, therefore, the WCDS should provide the framework for coherence and complementarity of all CD support efforts across the WMO Strategic and Operating Plan.
+Furthermore, the WCDF scope encompasses applying proactive CD approaches to offset technological or political factors which could further widen the capacity gap bringing more inequalities among Members.
+While the key result area of the WCDF is the LTG 4, it is recognized that CD activity is cross-cutting across all LTGs and, therefore, the WCDF should provide the framework for coherence and complementarity of all CD support efforts across the WMO Strategic and Operating Plan.

-The WCDS is aligned with the United Nations Development Group view on the generic aim of any capacity development support actions as to “maximize effectiveness, efficiency, sustainability and country ownership of development by ensuring that country level stakeholders can effectively, efficiently, resiliently and self-sufficiently manage and deliver intended products and services to their target groups”.
-Similarly, the overarching objective of the WCDS is to improve the relevance, impact and sustainability of WMO capacity development activities.
+The WCDF is aligned with the United Nations Development Group view on the generic aim of any capacity development support actions as to “maximize effectiveness, efficiency, sustainability and country ownership of development by ensuring that country level stakeholders can effectively, efficiently, resiliently and self-sufficiently manage and deliver intended products and services to their target groups”.
+Similarly, the overarching objective of the WCDF is to improve the relevance, impact and sustainability of WMO capacity development activities.
 It should contribute to the Vision and Long-Term Goals of the WMO Strategic Plan, in particular its LTG 4, Close the capacity gap on weather, climate, hydrological and related environmental services: Enhancing service delivery capacity of developing countries to ensure availability of essential information and services needed by governments, economic sectors and citizens.

-In the context of the WMO reform process, the WCDS has the objective to fully mainstream the CD strategic approach across all relevant stakeholders, programmes, strategies and initiatives, through building a common understanding of CD principles, modalities and methodologies.
-By doing this, WCDS will facilitate coherent planning and implementation of CD activities for achieving cumulative effects and sustainable results.
+In the context of the WMO reform process, the WCDF has the objective to fully mainstream the CD strategic approach across all relevant stakeholders, programmes, strategies and initiatives, through building a common understanding of CD principles, modalities and methodologies.
+By doing this, WCDF will facilitate coherent planning and implementation of CD activities for achieving cumulative effects and sustainable results.

-The WCDS puts a particular emphasis on the role of national governments, especially in planning and sustaining the capabilities of NMHSs, in partnership with the regional and global community.
+The WCDF puts a particular emphasis on the role of national governments, especially in planning and sustaining the capabilities of NMHSs, in partnership with the regional and global community.
 The importance of NMHSs for public safety, security, national development and general socioeconomic benefits resulting from weather, climate and hydrological services is also emphasized.
-Correspondingly, the Strategy promotes the principle of national ownership of CD and the need to ensure that the CD actions will have greatest impact at country level.
+Correspondingly, the Framework promotes the principle of national ownership of CD and the need to ensure that the CD actions will have greatest impact at country level.